Swaper review 2023

 Swaper is very dependant on the whole financial situation of Wandoo Finance Group.
 But as they are profitable since 2019 they should be able to perform well in the future.
 However, the group is still very young and there are risks associated with investing on Swaper.

 Other factors such as lack of knowledge about how a financial turndown will affect the P2P lending industry is also a risk factor that is worth considering.

 Our experience with Swaper

 Swaper definitely has one of the very best user interfaces in the whole industry.
 It is simple but yet very powerful.

 The app from Swaper is very well put together, and the dark mode of the app is also really great for checking the portfolio late at night.

-The company is also very good a maintaining investor confidence during tough times like Covid-19.
+The company is also very good a maintaining investor confidence during tough times like the corona pandemic.
 Here, the company provided detailed updates on its blog.
 This included the financial situation of the company.